andrenguyener/mito/README.md

 #### Account Sign Up
 Mito account registration is fairly easy and straightforward.
 You may sign up for a Mito account via our [website](https://projectmito.io/) or iOS mobile application.
 To create an account, you must provide your first name, last name, a valid email address, password (must be at least six characters), and birth of date.
 Please keep in mind that you must be at least 13 years old to register for an account.
 Upon creating an account, you agree to Mito terms and services.
 You may learn more about our Terms and Conditions on our [website](https://projectmito.io/terms.html).

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.

 #### Account Sign In

 Mito currently only supports account sign in on our mobile application.
 You can sign into our platform with either your email address or username along with your secret password.
 Mito will verify the provided information with our database to ensure that the credentials are correct and valid.